-Scholarships to study in New Zealand
+Scholarships in New Zealand

 Universities and schools in New Zealand offer a range of scholarships, bursaries and grants to international students to help them fund their studies.
 You can also apply to scholarships provided by the government, public and private organisations.
 Before you apply to any of these scholarships, do check the eligibility and criteria, along with the closing date.

 The primary criterion for most scholarships is a good academic score, however it also depends on factors such as your chosen destination, subject and level.
 In some scholarships, factors like extracurricular activities, and volunteering can also be used to advantage.